ejime7/ej-azure-devops/README.md

 ## Enhancements

 For future Enhancements , I will recommeded you to update the modules and python packages.
-This will keep your Flask application up to date and secure.
+This will keep your Python application up to date and secure.

 ## Demo
 ## Youtube Video: https://youtu.be/7mOvUNN0jkE